mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 }
 {{< /snippet >}}

-And then write the test to handle the new promise resolution
+And then write the test to handle the new promise resolution:

 ```javascript
 it('if .then\'s onFulfilled is called without errors it should transition to FULFILLED', () => {